armory/documentation/_spinnaker/terraform_integration.md

 To add profiles that a user can select from, perform the following steps:

-1. Open `terraformer-local.yml` in the following directory: `.hal/default/profiles`.
+1. In the `.hal/default/profiles` directory, open `terraformer-local.yml`.
+   You created this file when you specified the Terraform version.
 2. Add the information for the profile you want to add.
 The following example adds a profile named `pixel-git` for an SSH key used by a Git repo and stored in Vault:

     ```